 The changes in our tech landscape have been significantly altered by the pandemic, however, despite its continued pervasiveness within the news, COVID-19 has not been the only great change that businesses have needed to adapt to.
 The development of new integrated software to facilitate remote working has created a change in the way businesses operate inside and outside of the workplace, for both clients and employees.
 With these innovations, there have been additions in the types of cyber threats that businesses now face.
 Finding ways to prevent cyber attacks on businesses such as network targeting, malware attacks, toll fraud and others that could result in your business being compromised or your data involved in data breaches.

 Across all industries, a primary concern is security and compliance: making sure that your business data complies with GDPR legislation and other governmental standards to keep your business safe, compliant and secure.

-Here are five basic considerations you can look to implement within your business to help tighten up practices and improve your approach to cyber security this year.
+Here are five cyber security tips you can look to implement within your business to help tighten up practices and improve your approach to cyber security this year.

 You will likely already be familiar using Multi Factor Authentication methods when accessing Social Media accounts, online shopping accounts or online banking.

 In our view, Multi-Factor Authentication (MFA) is a must-have for any business.
 When correctly set up across your business, MFA requires two or more verification factors for the user to gain access to a device, online account, application or to access a VPN.

 These two things could be a combination of: